Elghazy1/First-React-Exercice/README.md

-# To see the result https://react-exercice.herokuapp.com/
+# To see the result: https://react-exercice.herokuapp.com/